David O. Dykes

-Dr. David O. Dykes (born January 16, 1953) is Pastor Emeritus and the former Senior Pastor of Green Acres Baptist Church in Tyler, Texas.
-He is also the author of several Christian books.
+David O. Dykes (January 16, 1953 – July 2, 2025) was an American Baptist minister who was Pastor Emeritus and onetime Senior Pastor of Green Acres Baptist Church in Tyler, Texas.
+He was also the author of several Christian books.
 Under his leadership Green Acres became "one of the leading churches in America," according to president of the SBC Executive Committee Morris Chapman.

-He has opened the Texas Legislature with prayer and opened the US House with prayer in 2008.
-He is the pastor of U.S. Representative Louie Gohmert and Texas State Representative Matt Schaefer.
+Dykes opened the Texas Legislature with prayer and opened the US House with prayer in 2008.

 Dykes was honored by the Southern Baptist Convention Executive Committee with its highest honor, the M.E.
 Dodd Award, for a lifetime of work.

 Early life and education

-Dr. Dykes was reared in South Alabama, where he began preaching at age 17.
+Dykes was raised in South Alabama, where he began preaching at age 17.
 He received a B.A. from Samford University in Birmingham, Alabama in 1975.
-Rev. Dykes received his Master of Divinity degree from the Southern Baptist Theological Seminary in Louisville, Kentucky.
+Dykes received his Master of Divinity degree from the Southern Baptist Theological Seminary in Louisville, Kentucky.
 He also earned his Doctor of Ministry degree with emphasis on evangelism and church growth from the Southern Baptist Theological Seminary.
 He received post-doctoral training at Cambridge University in Cambridge, England.